BabaSanfour/hamzaabdelhedi.github.io/site/collections/_affiliations/02-mila.md

 name: MILA - Quebec Artificial Intelligence institute
 position: Student & Researcher
 image: 'images/orgs/mila.png'
-blurb: I completed my MSc in AI at Mila from 2022 to 2024, where I took a variety of courses.
-I am now continuing my journey as a PhD student.
+blurb: I completed my MSc in Artificial Intelligence at Mila (2022-2024), where I did my coursework and engaged with AI community.
+While my PhD is not directly at Mila, I maintain an active affiliation with the institute.
 ---